 Do I have to speak English to a high standard to be a foster carer?

 A large number of children in foster care do not have English as a first language and being placed in a home where their first language is spoken can be very beneficial for them.
 You will need a good level of spoken and written English to be able to communicate with other professionals, support children’s education and make notes and keep records.
 If you have any particular communication needs, a fostering service should be willing to discuss this with you.

 We are a religious family, will this affect our application to foster?

 It does not matter what your religion is and this should not affect your application to foster.
 Children should be placed with foster families that can meet their needs, including religious needs.
-However you would need to consider how you would feel about discussing issues such as alternative religious belief or sexuality with a child, ensuring that you abide by the fostering service’s policies.
+However, you would need to consider how you would feel about discussing issues such as alternative religious beliefs or sexuality with a child, ensuring that you abide by the fostering service’s policies.

 I have heard that I can’t become a foster carer because I smoke, is that true?